 - This causes the production of body heat to increase, and also the production of protein and cell division.

 - weight gain despite lack of appetite (why?)

 Another related hormone is leptin.
 Leptin is produced by adipose tissues in the body, and targets taste receptors in the mouth to depress appetite.
+It also affects the appetite control centre in the hypothalamus.
 In this way, the body has a natural feedback mechanism which prevents over-eating.
 However studies in mice have shown that some animals have a defective gene for leptin, so it is not produced.

 Figure 2 The mouse on the right has a leptin deficient gene